Board of Management

 Volkswagen’s strategic management is largely conducted at Group level by various committees.
-These committees, which are composed of representatives both of the relevant central departments and the corresponding functions in the Company’s business areas, cover the following basic functions, among other things: product, liquidity and foreign currency, investment, digital transformation, and management issues.
+These committees, which are composed of representatives both of the relevant central departments and the corresponding functions in the Company’s business areas, cover the following basic functions, among other things: products, investment, risk management, digital transformation, management issues, and monitorship.

 The companies of the Volkswagen Group are managed separately by their respective managements.
 In addition to the interests of their own companies, each individual company management takes into account the interests of the Group and of the individual brands in accordance with the framework laid down by law.

-In fiscal year 2017, the work of the Supervisory Board and its committees focused once again on realigning the Volkswagen Group as part of the Group`s TOGETHER – Strategy 2025, as well as the diesel issue and its consequences.
-The Supervisory Board of Volkswagen AG addressed the Company’s position and development regularly and therefore with particular intensity in 2016.
+In fiscal year 2017, the work of the Supervisory Board of Volkswagen AG and its committees focused once again on realigning the Volkswagen Group as part of the Group`s TOGETHER – Strategy 2025, and the investigation of the diesel issue.
+The Supervisory Board of Volkswagen AG addressed the Company’s position and development regularly and with particular intensity in the reporting period.
 It supervised and supported the Board of Management in its running of the business and advised it on issues relating to the management of the Company in accordance with its duties under the law, the Articles of Association and the rules of procedure.
-The Supervisory Board also observed the relevant recommendations and suggestions of the German Corporate Governance Code at all times.
-It was directly involved in all decisions of fundamental importance to the Group.
-The Supervisory Board additionally discussed strategic considerations with the Board of Management at regular intervals.
+It also observed the relevant recommendations and suggestions of the German Corporate Governance Code (the Code)at all times.
+The Supervisory Board was directly involved in all decisions of fundamental importance to the Group.
+It additionally discussed strategic considerations with the Board of Management at regular intervals.